-It blizzard-ed this week in my sweet hometown, Chicago.
-Just to be clear, a blizzard happened in April.
+In my sweet hometown Chicago, blizzards happen in April.
 In the spring.
 The husband and I thought we could be part-time mid-westerners, because we see the irreplaceable value of our children’s grandparents and extended (crazy) family (who still lives there despite the obvious weather problems).
-We lasted four long cold months (end of summer through the beginning of spring).
+We lasted four long cold months (beginning of spring through the end of summer).

 What is Bone Broth?